Signs Your AC Tune Up is Due: Keep your AC in Top-Notch Condition

 - Firstly, make sure the power to your air conditioner is cut off.
 Next, access your AC’s outdoor unit and unscrew the removable cover.

 - Clean visible dirt using your hand and use a coil brush for in-depth and detailed dusting.

 - Use a fin comb by running it along the fins on your coil.
 This will straighten out any bent fins to improve the surface area of the coil thus improving its efficiency.

 - Finally, wash the coil again by spraying water over it.
 Next, a foaming coil cleaner solution can be used to thoroughly clean out any unreachable grime.
 Unless your cleaner is rinse-free, you will need to wash the coil again with water.

 You can clean the coil of your outdoor unit with a foaming coil cleaner.
 You just need to spray foaming coil cleaner on the coil of the outdoor unit and then wash it clean.
 This procedure does not only clean the coil but also improves the performance of your AC.

 4. Remove Plants and Shrubs

-In case your air conditioner is suffering from a serious problem and you are not very confident about perform a DIY, it’s best to trust a professional!
-Professionals can be pricey for an air conditioner tune up but a break down can be pricier.
+In case your air conditioner is suffering from a serious problem and you are not very confident about performing a DIY, it’s best to trust a professional!
+Professionals can be pricey for an air conditioner tune-up but a break down can be pricier.

-Professional tune ups also calculate a number of things which can be quite difficult to do on your own.
-For instance, measuring operating pressures, inspection of electrical wiring, capacitors, fan blades, compression, fittings, recharging and more.
+Professional tune-ups also calculate a number of things that can be quite difficult to do on your own.
+For instance, measuring operating pressures, inspection of electrical wiring, capacitors, fan blades, compression, fittings, recharging, and more.

-Regular AC tune ups keep your system running for a longer period of time.
-These tips and trick wont only prolong the life of your system but will also help you save energy.
-While air conditioner tune ups and maintenance checks can be done on your own, make sure to get your system checked by an expert once in a while to avoid technical complications.
+Regular AC tune-ups keep your system running for a longer period of time.
+These tips and tricks won’t only prolong the life of your system but will also help you save energy.
+While air conditioner tune-ups and maintenance checks can be done on your own, make sure to get your system checked by an expert once in a while to avoid technical complications.